secretchaingirl/secret-contracts-guide/cosmwasm-js.md

-Throughout [Enigma Blockchain Contracts Introduction](README.md) we interacted with the blockchain using enigmacli, we can also run a rest server and expose the api to any rest client.
+Throughout [Secret Network Contracts Introduction](README.md) we interacted with the blockchain using secretcli, we can also run a rest server and expose the api to any rest client.

 In this guide we'll use [CosmWasm JS](https://github.com/CosmWasm/cosmwasm-js), `an SDK for building client-side applications that connect to Cosmos SDK based blockchains with CosmWasm enabled`